fastoch/Linux/BackupUSBdrive.md

 It's a universal way to backup files on Linux.

 The idea is to backup our entire system to a USB flash drive.
-We also need a live USB to restore the system, in case it doesn't boot anymore.
+We also need a live USB drive to restore the system, in case it doesn't boot anymore.

-It's very important to use some Linux file system on your destination USB drive, because
+It's very important to use some Linux file system on your backup USB drive, because
 if you use FAT file system, rsync won't be able to copy all the files attributes.
 Format your usb drive with ext4 for example.

-Once your usb drive is ready, cd to your home folder and run the following cmd:
+Once your backup usb drive is ready, cd to your home folder and run the following cmd:
 ```
 sudo rsync -aAXv --delete --dry-run --exclude='/dev/*' --exclude='/sys/*' --exclude='/proc/*' --exclude='/tmp/*' --exclude='/run/*' --exclude='/mnt/*' --exclude='/media/*' --exclude="swapfile" --exclude='.cache' --exclude='Downloads' --exclude='lost+found' /source /destination
 ```